RarceD/FuckWoffu/README.md

 }
 ```

 You need to provide the hours you are supposed to click the annoying button.
-Always an even number, you need to sign in and then sign out.
+You need to sign in and then sign out.

 ```json
 {